Play around with the Chaos game in 3D!

 slider = createSlider("how far to go toward the target", -2, 1.4, 0.5)

-# The rest of this code goes in the main pane
+# Put the rest of the code in the main pane

 # Get all possible indices except the target we used in the last iteration